 - Number the supporting ideas Level 2

 - Continue to number the ideas so you have an outline before you begin writing email.

 - Make the Level 1 blocks stand out from one another with white space, headings, and transitions.

 - Make the Level 2 blocks stand out in the same way.

-- The reader should see a clear blueprint in professional email by looking at the way the writer has structured it.
+- The reader should see a clear blueprint in business email by looking at the way the writer has structured it.

-- Use headings liberally in business writing.
-Mark Level 1 blocks with headings.
+- Use headings liberally in email writing.
+As you are writing email, mark Level 1 blocks with headings.